amejiarosario/amejiarosario.github.io/source/_posts/2018-06-12-Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial.md

 d - 1 1 - -
 {% endcodeblock %}

 As you can see, the matrix list all nodes horizontally and vertically.
 If there are a few connections, we call it a **sparse graph**.
-If there are many connections (close to the max number of links) we call it a **dense graph**.
+If there are many connections (close to the max number of links), we call it a **dense graph**.
 If all possible connections are reached, then we have a **complete graph**.

-It's important to notice that for undirected graphs the adjacency matrix will **always** be symmetrical by the diagonal.
+It's important to notice that the adjacency matrix will **always** be symmetrical by the diagonal for undirected graphs.
 However, that's not always the case on a digraph (like our example).

 What is the time complexity of finding connections of two vertices?